sahilwarkhade/LearnNotion_server/README.md

 ## Back End

 Description of the Back-end Architecture:
-StudyNotion uses a monolithic architecture, with the backend built using Node.js and Express.js, and MongoDB as the primary database.
+LearnNotion uses a monolithic architecture, with the backend built using Node.js and Express.js, and MongoDB as the primary database.

 Features and Functionalities of the Back-end:
-The back end of StudyNotion provides a range of features and functionalities, including:
+The back end of LearnNotion provides a range of features and functionalities, including:
-1. User authentication and authorization: Students and instructors can sign up and log in to the platform using their email addresses and password.
-The platform also supports OTP (One-Time Password) verification and forgot password functionality for added security.
+1. User authentication and authorization: Students and instructors can sign up and log in to the system using their email addresses and password.
+The system also supports OTP (One-Time Password) verification and forgot password functionality for added security.
 1. Course management: Instructors can create, read, update, and delete courses, as well as manage course content and media.
 Students can view and rate courses.
 1. Payment Integration: Students will purchase and enrol on courses by completing the checkout flow that is followed by Razorpay integration for payment handling.
-1. Cloud-based media management: StudyNotion uses Cloudinary, a cloud-based media management service, to store and manage all media content, including images, videos, and documents.
+1. Cloud-based media management: LearnNotion uses Cloudinary, a cloud-based media management service, to store and manage all media content, including images, videos, and documents.
 1. Markdown formatting: Course content in document format is stored in Markdown format, which allows for easier display and rendering on the front end.

 Frameworks, Libraries, and Tools used:
-The back end of StudyNotion uses a range of frameworks, libraries, and tools to ensure its functionality and performance, including:
+The back end of LearnNotion uses a range of frameworks, libraries, and tools to ensure its functionality and performance, including:
 1. Node.js: Node.js is used as the primary framework for the back end.
 2. MongoDB: MongoDB is used as the primary database, providing a flexible and scalable